 Texas Medical Malpractice Claims

 Medical insurance premiums for anesthesiologists are generally high because anesthesia related medical errors can result in permanent physical injury, brain damage or death.
 Because of the severe injuries commonly associated with anesthesia errors, claims for anesthesia malpractice can be substantial when patients suffer permanent injuries or death.
 Patients who survive may have extensive medical bills, may require long-term medical care, may have permanent disability and may have lost wages and diminished future earning capacity due to the inability to return to work.
 The law allows the patient or the patient’s family to file a medical negligence claim or a wrongful death claim to recover the damages caused by the negligence of the hospital or the anesthesiologist.

 These types of cases are complex and difficult to prove.
 Patients who are victims of medical negligence and their families need support, guidance, and counsel from an experienced Texas medical malpractice lawyer.
 For the claim to be successful, plaintiffs must prove that the anesthesiologist made a preventable medical error that should not have occurred.

 If you or a loved one has suffered a serious injury or death during or after the administration of anesthesia, make sure you research your legal options.
-The experienced Waco medical malpractice attorneys at Williams & Brown LLP are dedicated to helping people who have been injured by medical negligence.
+The experienced Waco medical malpractice attorneys at Brown Trial Firm, PLLC are dedicated to helping people who have been injured by medical negligence.
 We can help you investigate your situation to determine if you have a valid medical negligence claim and, if so, pursue compensation for your injuries, damages, and losses as allowed by law.